In memory of father Roberto Busa (1913-2011)

 Sponsors: Ministry of Education and Science; Ontotext AD

 This edition of ACRH will be dedicated to the memory of father Roberto Busa, to celebrate the 100th anniversary of his birth (November 28, 1913).
-ACRH-3 will devote one special session to father Busa.
-This session will feature one introduction and one invited talk, which will be given by the recipient of the 2013 Busa Award, Prof. Willard McCarty (King’s College, London, UK).
+ACRH-3 will devote one special session dedicated to father Busa featuring one introduction and one invited talk, which will be given by the recipient of the 2013 Busa Award, Prof. Willard McCarty (King’s College, London, UK).

 Deadlines: always midnight, UTC (‘Coordinated Universal Time’), ignoring DST (‘Daylight Saving Time’):

 - Deadline for paper submission: 22nd September 2013